-If events such as these occur on a coupon determination date or the determination date, the note calculation agent - which initially will be GS&Co., our affiliate - may determine the closing level of the index on such coupon determination date or the determination date, as applicable - and thus any coupon payable on the applicable coupon payment date or the cash settlement amount on the stated maturity date, as applicable - in a manner it considers appropriate, in its sole discretion.
-We describe the discretion that the note calculation agent will have in determining the closing level of the index and any coupon payable or the cash settlement amount on the stated maturity date on your notes more fully under "Specific Terms of Your Notes - Payment of Principal on Stated Maturity Date - Discontinuance or Modification of the Index" and "- Role of Note Calculation Agent" below.
+If events such as these occur on the determination date, the note calculation agent - which initially will be GS&Co., our affiliate - may determine the closing level of the index on the determination date - and thus the cash settlement amount on the stated maturity date - in a manner it considers appropriate, in its sole discretion.
+We describe the discretion that the note calculation agent will have in determining the closing level of the index on the determination date and the cash settlement amount on your notes more fully under "Specific Terms of Your Notes - Payment of Principal on Stated Maturity Date - Discontinuance or Modification of the Index" and "- Role of Note Calculation Agent" below.